Be A Changemaker - Our Sustainable Tourism Strategy

 I want to see more focus on green technologies in commercial airlines.
 And, as highlighted by the company Responsible Travel, I would like to see an increase in the Air Passenger Duty (APD) particularly for domestic flights and travel in any class other than basic economy.
 But, decarbonising travel is about more than tackling aviation.
 And certainly has to be more than just paying a carbon emissions tax – offsetting your emission by paying someone else to plant trees in places like Africa does not cut it.
 We also need to consider how we behave once on the ground in our chosen destination.
 Once we’ve made the decision to take a flight we should make the journey count.

-I continue to believe that tourism can be a powerful force for good – that the travel and tourism industry will take responsibility to ensure that tourism focuses on its environmental impact as well as sustainable economic growth, full and productive employment and decent work for all.
+I continue to believe that tourism can be a powerful force for good – that the travel and tourism industry will take responsibility to ensure that tourism focuses on its environmental impact as well as sustainable economic growth, full and productive employment, and decent work for all.
 Now is the time for change.
 And I invite you to be a change-maker and join us in supporting our sustainable tourism strategy.
-This is a long-term project for us but here in a snapshot are some of our long term focus for 2020 and beyond.
+This is a long-term project for us but here in a snapshot are what we are focusing on:

 Because of Mongolia’s geographical location and climate, it faces a strain on its freshwater supply which the impact of tourism will only exacerbate.
 We’re creating a ‘strategy within a strategy’ on how we can limit our own impact on Mongolia’s future freshwater shortage which looks at the accommodation we use, the way our team uses water as part of each trip and also how we provide drinking water to our guests.

 Plastic bottles and plastic bags are a scourge on Mongolia’s landscapes as they are elsewhere in the world.
 We have been offering our fabric tote bags created by the Mongolian Quilting Centre NGO as a welcome gift since 2011 and working with Water-To-Go since 2018 – a perfect reusable alternative and sustainable solution to plastic pollution (link).
-Our next focus is how to reduce our general use of plastic.
+Our next focus is how to reduce our general use of plastic and as part of this, we have created our Mini Plastic Free Mongolia Challenge.

 As a social travel enterprise, we look at the bigger picture rather than just focusing on achieving maximum profit.
-Our long-term support of Mongolian women remains ongoing with our free training & development programme (link).
-To make sure our impact remains a positive one, Jess has signed up to a women’s leadership course at Oxford University.
+Our long-term support of Mongolian women remains ongoing with our informal free training & development programme (link) and our goal to create a formal tourism training initiative & support centre for women in Mongolia that we are in the process of setting up and looking for funding for – https://www.eternal-landscapes.co.uk/chandmana-erdene-a-circular-approach-to-tourism/

 As part of our continuing focus on local education, we arrange our annual EL rubbish community clean up working with the rangers and community of Terkhiin Tsagaan Nuur National Park.
 In 2019, we noticed an increase in the number of wet wipes, sanitary items and hygiene products.
 Most tourism companies in Mongolia seem to be ignoring the issue.
 We’re not … https://www.eternal-landscapes.co.uk/annual-community-national-park-clean-up/

-Meet Bashakhan – a Kazakh eagle hunter and head of one of the families we have formed long-term local community partnerships with.
-We’re a registered social travel enterprise and look to make sure we work responsibly within tourism and that our work benefits the local people and communities of Mongolia as much as it benefits our guests and us as a business.
+We’re a social travel enterprise and look to make sure we work responsibly within tourism and that our work benefits the local people and communities of Mongolia as much as it benefits our guests and us as a business.
 We focus on creating local community partnerships that offer long-term support to local people, families and Mongolian projects – encouraging their own sense of enterprise.
 We also look at ways we can continue to work with each family even when their personal circumstances change.
-We want to continue strengthening these partnerships whilst making sure that they have a positive impact.
+Using the framework of the UN’s Sustainable Development Goals, we will continue strengthening these partnerships whilst making sure that they have a positive impact – https://www.eternal-landscapes.co.uk/measuring-our-impact/

 The local projects that we actively support, such as Nogoon Nuur in Ulaanbaatar’s ger districts (link) may come across as a way of trying to up our responsible travel credentials but, between them, these often grassroots level projects, provide greater opportunities and benefits for local communities within Mongolia and that’s worth supporting.
-We want to continue strengthening these partnerships whilst making sure that they have a positive impact.
+Using the framework of the UN’s Sustainable Development Goals, we will continue strengthening these partnerships whilst making sure that they have a positive impact – https://www.eternal-landscapes.co.uk/measuring-our-impact/

 We are conscious of the role flying plays in producing the carbon emissions that are part of the climate emergency and the situation is only getting worse.
 But I believe the answer is not as simple as paying for carbon emissions or stopping flying altogether.
 Jess is currently taking part in the Adventure Travel Trade Association Climate Action Leadership Studio – focusing on ways we can try to limit our impact and improve our operations.